the advice I actually needed before moving abroad

 Here’s the advice I actually needed — from someone who moved abroad mid-pandemic and figured it out by messing it up.

-This is also one you might have to repeat to your family… multiple times.
+This is also one you might have to repeat to your family & friends… multiple times.

 There’s a big difference between a long holiday or travelling and actually moving.
 I didn’t have an “adult life” sorted back in the UK — I was fresh out of uni, figuring out how to adult.
 Moving abroad wasn’t about booking flights and grabbing a backpack; it was about setting up a real life, which includes: